-Physics and Astronomy

-128 Petrie Science & Engineering Building

-Hours: 10:00 am - 5:00 pm (closed Noon - 1:00 pm)

-Tel: 416-736-5249 phas@yorku.ca

-Dr. M. McCall, Chair

-Dr. P. Hall, Undergraduate Program Director

-M. Caplan, Administrative Assistant and

-Assistant to the Director, Graduate Program

-J. DeCamillis, Undergraduate Program Assistant

-Earth & Space Science & Engineering

-102 Petrie Science & Engineering Building

-416-736-5245 esse@yorku.ca

-Dr. R. Lee, Chair

-Lassonde School of Engineering

-105 Bergeron Centre for Engineering Excellence

-http://lassonde.yorku.ca/

-Emergency/Security Numbers

-Emergencies - on-campus (Ambulance, Fire, Police) ext.
-33333 (or 911)

-Security Control Centre Ext.
-58000

-York goSAFE Program (Student Security Escort Service) 416-736-5454

-Important Notice
+Physics and Astronomy Office Emergency/Security Numbers 128 Petrie Science and Engineering Building Emergencies - on - campus Hours: 10:00am - 5:00pm (closed 12:30pm - 1:30pm) (Ambulance, Fire, Police) Tel: (416) 736-5249 ext.
+33333 phas@yorku.ca (Not 911) Dr. M. McCall, Chair Dr. M. Horbatsch, Undergraduate Program Director M. Caplan, Administrative Assistant and Assistant to the Director, Graduate Program J. DeCamillis, Undergraduate Program Assistant Security Control Centre Ext.
+58000 Student Security Escort Service 416-736-5454

+IMPORTANT NOTICE

-This Handbook is meant as a supplement to the official York University Calendar (available at www.yorku.ca).
-It describes in detail the options for studying physics and astronomy at York, and contains detailed course descriptions.
+This Handbook is meant as a supplement to the Official York University Calendar (available at www.yorku.ca).
+It describes in detail the options for studying Biophysics at York University, and contains detailed course descriptions.
+All general information and course references have been verified for accuracy.
+However, there may be inconsistencies or errors.
+If you become aware of any, please bring these to the attention of the Department of Physics & Astronomy.
 The Department reserves the right to make changes to the information contained in the Handbook without prior notice.